Supporting collaboration between digital leaders and other key professions

 Supporting interdepartmental and cross-profession collaboration is one of GGF’s core goals, and through our editorial coverage and events programme we can help inform civil service leaders about how best to facilitate digital transformation and dismantle the barriers to progress.

-The Digital Leaders report identifies two immediate opportunities to shape GGF Summits, serving the heads of finance departments and national civil service leaders respectively.
+Our first Digital Leaders report identified two immediate opportunities to shape GGF Summits, serving the heads of finance departments and national civil service leaders respectively.
+During 2022 we ran sessions on our report findings at both events, using them to gather further information and feeding this into our second report.

 Government Finance Summit 2022